thehunmonkgroup/jester/doc/03-Sequences.md

 Actions are the mechanism for doing something in a sequence.
 They are configurable templates that allow you to pass a command with options to Jester, which are then passed on to the module providing the action for execution.
 Put simply, you give the module a few simple instructions, and it handles the dirty work of accomplishing the job through the FreeSWITCH/Lua API.

-Each action is a Lua table within the main sequence (for more information on overall sequence design, see [Writing sequences](#Writing_sequences).
+Each action is a Lua table within the main sequence.
 The table is a series of key/value pairs (called parameters from here out) that contain the action instructions.
-Here's an example of the 'play' action, which plays a sound file on the channel:
+Here's an example of the <code>play</code> action, which plays a sound file on the channel:

 ```lua
   {